 It depends on whether there is any agreement between the county and the local government issuing you these citations about their policing duties and jurisdictional reach.
 If not, you may be able to defend yourself with a jurisdictional argument.
 More details are necessary to provide a professional...Read more »

 The bar+bedroom+bathroom are in the daylight basement of the main house and are walled off.
-They have its own entrance but only a "sort of" kitchen: sink, dishwasher, under counter fridge, freezer, wine fridge, 2 burner induction cooktop, hood fan and toaster oven, but no 220V appliances like a...
+They have its own entrance but only a "sort of" kitchen: sink, dishwasher, under counter fridge, freezer, wine fridge, 2 burner induction cooktop, hood fan and toaster oven, but no 220V appliances...
 Read more »

 It sounds like you want to rent a room in your house, which does not sound like a problem.
 More details are necessary to provide a professional analysis of your issue.
 The best first step is an Initial Consultation with an Attorney.
 You can read more about me, my credentials, awards, honors,...Read more »